 Windows 10 Minecraft is the PC version of bedrock, as each Minecraft version was named differently, such as Mobile PE (Pocket edition).

-Call it bedrock or windows 10, it does not mean much now after the recent update.
+Minecraft for windows is the same as bedrock.
+Call it bedrock or windows 10, it does not matter now.
 Now there are only two versions: bedrock and java.

 Java Edition Minecraft

-Being the first version, it has some advantages over the bedrock version: a wide range of mods, resource packs, and graphics.
+Being the first version, it has some advantages over the bedrock version: a wide range of mods, resource packs, and graphics are available for free.

-Further, it does not have supports for controllers built-in.
+Note:- it does not have support for controllers built-in.
 You will need to use a third-party app for this purpose.